nasa-jpl/ION-DTN/gh-pages/docs/ION-TestSet-Readme.md

 Because of the subprocess isolation described above, the cleanup script must export `ION_NODE_LIST_DIR` itself — it cannot rely on the value set by `dotest`.
 Without it, `killm f` cannot find the `ion_nodes` file and will skip the per-node graceful shutdown, falling back to brute-force process termination.

+#### Multi-node shutdown order and shared resources

+In a multi-node-per-host configuration, all ION instances share two global resources:

+1. **SDR working memory** (shared memory segment, typically key `0xFF00`): Used by `ionAttach()` to locate and connect to any ION instance.
+2. **Global named semaphores** (`ion:GLOBAL:*`): Used by all ION processes to gate access to shared memory and to poll the stop flag during shutdown.

+When shutting down multiple nodes, these shared resources must be preserved until the very last node is stopped.
+Destroying either one prematurely prevents `ionexit` from attaching to the remaining nodes:

+- `ionTerminate(1)` (triggered by `ionexit` without the `k` flag) destroys the global SDR working memory.
+Subsequent `ionexit` calls on other nodes fail with `"Can't get shared memory segment"` and `"Unable to attach to ION"`.
+- `sm_ipc_stop()` (triggered by `ionexit` without the `n` flag) destroys the global semaphores.
+Non-clock processes (CLAs, forwarders, admin endpoints) that rely on semaphore-gated polling of the stop flag can no longer detect the shutdown and hang indefinitely.

+For this reason, `killm f` uses the following shutdown sequence:

+1. **All-but-last node**: `ionexit k n` — issues `bpStop()`, `ltpStop()`, `rfx_stop()` to signal each node's daemons, but keeps SDR (`k`) and preserves IPC (`n`) so subsequent nodes can still attach.
+2. **Last node**: `ionexit` — full cleanup including SDR deletion and IPC teardown.
+3. **Polling loop**: Waits up to 5 seconds for flag-polled processes to detect the stop and exit.
+4. **SIGTERM/SIGKILL fallback**: Catches any processes that did not respond to the graceful shutdown.
+5. **IPC cleanup**: `ipcrm` removes any remaining shared memory segments, message queues, and semaphores.
+Named semaphore files are also deleted.

+This same principle applies to any script that shuts down a subset of ION instances on a shared host: always use `ionexit k n` for intermediate nodes to preserve the shared resources that the remaining instances depend on.

 **Example cleanup script (single-node):**
 ```bash
 #!/usr/bin/env bash